-Regular attendance upon Sunday church services and Wednesday Chapel is required.
-Unexcused absences from Sunday church services in excess of two a semester or from Wednesday Chapel in excess of four a semester will automatically place a student on probation, from which he can be removed only by the Dean or the President in conference with the student and his adviser.
+Regular attendance at Wednesday Chapel is required.
+Unexcused absence from Wednesday Chapel in excess of four a semester will automatically place a student on probation, from which he can be removed only by the Dean or the President in conference with the student and his adviser.
 Wednesday Chapel may be held on another week-day when circumstances warrant.